Webinar Recordings 2015

 Fundamentals of Planned Giving

 If you or a team member is new to planned giving, there’s no better introduction than Craig Wruck’s four-part Webinar series.
 Craig presented an updated version of his course in the summer of 2014.
-Order recording of 2016 series.
+Purchase a recording.

 Continuing Education Credit

 Each Webinar recording has been approved for 1.5 hours of CFRE Continuing Education points in Category 1.B – Education of the CFRE International application for initial certification and/or recertification.
 To apply for CFRE credit, after viewing the Webinar email your name (first and last name) and email address to Jennifer Wickham.